ajslater/picopt/README.md

 ### Lossy Images

-JPEG & Lossy WebP images are likely the best and most practical lossy image formats.
+JPEG images are likely the best and most practical lossy image formats.
 Converting lossy images rarely makes sense and so picopt only optimizes them in their current format.
+WEBP Lossy images are not optimized.
+There is no current way to preserve information without running it through a lossy process again.

 ### Lossless Images